Download the Australian Microbiome initiative Communications policy v1.1 here

 3. Use of data by investigators within or outside of the Consortium

 Investigators outside of the Consortium are free to use data generated by the initiative, but are asked to follow the guidelines developed at the Ft.
 Lauderdale meeting.
-Specifically, data users should cite the source of the data and should acknowledge the sample contributors and the funding partners (see section 1).
-In addition, the data users are asked to recognise the interests of the data producers to publish reports on the generation and analysis of their data, as described previously.
+Specifically, data users should cite the source of the data and should acknowledge the sample producers and the funding partners (see section 1).
+In addition, the data users are asked to recognise the interests of the sample producers to publish reports on the generation and analysis of their data, as described previously.
 Datasets from the Australian Microbiome initiative may be released to public databases as pre-publication data and remain unpublished until they appear in peer-reviewed publications.
-Outside investigators who perform an in-depth analysis of data and are interested in publishing a report before the data producers do so should discuss their results with the data producer(s) and are encouraged to establish collaborations.
+Outside investigators who perform an in-depth analysis of data and are interested in publishing a report before the sample producers do so should discuss their results with the sample producer(s) and are encouraged to establish collaborations.

 The following guideline may be used for acknowledgement and co-authorship, but specific details should be worked out between parties beforehand.
 Principal Investigators may wish to consider the proportion of data being used as a result of another Principal Investigators research activities.